Yes, transgender women can produce milk under specific medical conditions, hormonal treatment, and lactation-induction support.

 Success Stories

-There are numerous anecdotal accounts from transgender women who have successfully induced lactation.
+There are anecdotal accounts from transgender women who have successfully induced lactation.
 These stories often provide hope and encouragement for others considering this path:

 Practical Steps for Inducing Lactation